-- Use thumb and index finger (or middle finger) to gently lift (not grab) the skin fold and avoid lifting accompanying muscle. - 2.
-Inject into the raised tissue at 90 degrees. - 3.
-Keep the skin fold raised as the medicine is administered. - 4.
+- 1. Use thumb and index finger (or middle finger) to gently lift (not grab) the skin fold and avoid lifting accompanying muscle. - 2.
+Inject into the raised tissue at 90 degrees. - Keep the skin fold raised as the medicine is administered. - 4.
 Hold the needle in situ for 10 seconds, or as per the manufacturer's instructions (for insulin pens). - 5.
-Withdraw the needle.
+Withdraw the needle. - 6.
+Release the skin fold.